 We hope that cohorts will create a bond and help support each other with learning, socializing, and families’ needs (such as carpool and childcare).
 We are working with the Parent Association to adapt the Class Reps program, and hope that they will be inclusive groups for all students and families.
 If you’re interested in being a rep for your cohort, please contact PA Co-Chairs Erin McLaughlin and Farley Urmston.

 While our teachers quickly pivoted to remote learning, there was not the time they usually have to create a new curriculum.
-Grade level teams are pursuing professional development and engaging in planning this summer.
+Grade level teams have been pursuing professional development and planning all summer.
+Additionally we have new and improved technology including chromebooks, iPads, and the OWL Cameras to assist with remote learning.
 We are working to create a stronger learning experience for students based in a consistent structure, engaging projects, more opportunities for collaboration between students, and the need for strong social emotional support and connection.

 Should you choose to travel to congested areas and/or places with widespread, ongoing, community transmission of COVID-19 prior to the start of school, you could be subjected to a 14-day quarantine before entering the building.
 Please also refer to the Massachusetts state travel guidelines.
 If you have questions about your travel plans, please contact Nick Shostak, School Nurse.